bhave-abhay/QkApp/README.md

 ## 4. QkWizard
 This widget binds multiple QkForms into a wizard-like UI.
 ### html
-This is the common, re-used mark-up for wizard.
-It is, mostly, the standard template for bootstrap card with header and footer
+This is mostly the standard template for bootstrap card with header and footer.

+The card body contains all the forms.

+The forms added to a wizard can be anywhere in the document, but this sounds like the logical place for them anyway.

 ```html
 <div class="card" id="divWizard">
 	<div class="card-header">Make my business smarter!</div>